 How to Parboil Potato Wedges (quick summary)

-- Pop wedges in cold water (important – if you place straight in boiling water they won’t cook evenly from the centre).
+1. Pop wedges in cold water (important – if you place them straight in boiling water, they won’t cook evenly from the centre).
 Bring to boil for 3-4mins.

-- Drain in colander and allow to steam for minimum 5mins (preferably until they completely stop steaming)
+2. Drain in colander and allow to steam for a minimum 5mins (preferably until they completely stop steaming).

 Parmesan Potato Wedges

-Okay, here’s where things get intense.
-There’s a couple of reasons I add parmesan to potato wedges.
+Okay, here’s where things get delicious.
+There are a couple of reasons I add parmesan to potato wedges.
 First is flavour.
 Parmesan adds a gorgeous, salty flavour to potato wedges.
-Plus, potatoes and cheese is a match made in heaven.
+Plus, potatoes and cheese are a match made in heaven.
 The second is texture.
 Baking potato wedges in parmesan enhances that gorgeous crispy outside.

 In terms of other seasoning, here’s what you’ll need: